Invisible Illness: The Five Reasons Why People Won’t Believe You Are Ill

 The problem is that these false positives have the impact of tarnishing the legitimate claims and cries for help of people who are truly suffering.
 Those with actual concerns may get lost in the noise of the crowd.

-Mental illnesses are confusing both for the sufferers as well as those who are close to them.
+Mental illnesses and other invisible illnesses are often confusing both for the sufferers as well as those who are close to them.
 Symptoms often present on a spectrum, and the person’s ability to function can vary significantly from day to day.

-There are strong emotions involved and often a lot of embarrassment.
-The causes of the condition may be unknown or too traumatic to share.
+Sometimes, there are strong emotions involved and often a lot of embarrassment.
+The causes of the invisible illness may be unknown or can be too traumatic to share.
 Conditions often come co-morbid with other conditions, each presenting with a unique symptomology.
 Finally, the suffering is internal and often invisible to the outside observer.

-Thus, when someone says that they are suffering from a mental illness, the person listening may have no idea how they can help them.
+Thus, when someone says that they are suffering from an invisible illness, the person listening may have no idea how they can help them.
 Should they offer advice?
 Resources?
 Help?
 Or should they just listen?
 If they haven’t experienced the condition themselves, they may struggle to grasp its severity.
 They may be worried that whatever suggestion they offer could be taken as a form of offence.

 Sometimes it is easier for people to ignore a difficult problem than to go through the arduous process of addressing it.
 This is particularly true when there is an emotional or relational gap in the between people.
 For example, a work collage does not have as much of a vested interest in understanding someone’s point of view, compared to their spouse.
 Subsequently they may not take as much time in attempting to understand the condition.